 By now you’re an expert on the basics of posture and why it matters, but what about the connection between shoes and posture problems?
 If you’re wondering if shoes can affect your posture, the short answer is yes.
 Your shoes can have a noticeable impact on your posture and improper footwear can cause back pain and worsen posture issues over long periods of time.
 To understand how unsupportive footwear can exacerbate posture problems, it’s important to first understand the role of your feet in posture.

 Did you know that when you walk, you put the force of five times your body weight on each of your feet?
 That’s a lot of shock for your feet to absorb!
-If your feet do not absorb that impact properly, your feet can develop issues as a result.
+If your feet do not absorb that impact properly, your feet can develop issues or an injury as a result.
+If you are prone to poor posture and use unsupportive flat shoes, you are putting yourself at a higher risk of developing heel pain, sore joints, and ankle unalignment.
 The composition of your feet is vital to finding proper supportive footwear that aligns your body and redistributes the shock from each impact appropriately.
 The natural curve of your feet actually supports the curve of your spine and helps maintain a healthy posture.
-If your shoes are not supporting the curve of your feet properly, the alignment of your spine can be impacted as a result, which can lead to back pain.
+If your shoes are not supporting the curve of your feet properly, the alignment of your spine can be impacted as a result, which can lead to both back and foot pain.
 So how do you make sure the curve of your feet is properly supported?

 - High Arches: If you have high arches, you have a well-defined arch that is high off of the ground.
 Feet with high arches cause more pressure to be placed on the rearfoot and forefoot, which means that these areas of your feet have to absorb more impact and shock.
 Feet with high arches have a decreased surface area to absorb the impact of movements, which makes them more prone to developing issues like heel pain and plantar fasciitis, to name a few.
 If you’re wondering if you have high arches, simply dip your foot in water and then place it on a piece of dark paper or the ground and look at the imprint.
 Feet with high arches will show a gap in the imprint where the arch of the foot is because of how high it is off the ground.